tardate/LittleArduinoProjects/Kinetics/BEAM/README.md

 There are quite a few categories that perhaps should be added to this list, for example:

 * Squawkers: robots that respond audibly to a particular stimulus
-* Wavers: robots that respond visualy to a particular stimulus
+* Flashers: robots that respond visualy to a particular stimulus

 ## Examples